 Being uncomfortable and getting outside of your comfort zone is where the magic happens!

 Now, I totally get it if you’re nervous for your first meeting.
-I felt nervous my first few REIA Meetings.
+I felt nervous during my first few REIA Meetings.
 However, here's what I found: I found that the more REIAs I attended, the less nervous I got!

 Once you attend a few REIAs, you’ll get the hang of it, make new business relationships, and start carving your real estate path.